How Does Cloud Storage Work?

 - Amazon Aurora—a proprietary relational database that offers PostgreSQL and MySQL compatibility modes.
 This database is designed for high performance and integration with AWS services.

-- Amazon DynamoDB—a document and key-value database designed for low latency, high performance, and durability.
+- Amazon DynamoDB—a document and key-value database designed for low latency, affordable pricing, high performance, and durability.
 This is a fully managed service for production level workloads.

 - Amazon ElastiCache—an in-memory data store that you can use in place of a traditional database.
 It is compatible with Redis and Memcached and provides scalability, high performance, and super low latency.